-In growing pigs, rectal strictures are sequelae of severely traumatized rectal prolapses (see Rectal Prolapse) or of infections that interfere with rectal blood supply.
+In growing pigs, rectal strictures are sequelae of severely traumatized rectal prolapses Rectal Prolapse in Animals Rectal prolapse occurs in a wide range of species and may be caused by enteritis, intestinal parasites, rectal disorders and other underlying conditions.
+Diagnosis can be made based on the clinical... read more or of infections that interfere with rectal blood supply.
 The former cause sporadic cases; the latter may be epidemic.
-One cause is Salmonella Typhimurium infection (see Intestinal Salmonellosis in Pigs), which produces an ulcerative proctitis that heals in such a manner that normal function is not restored.
-The stricture is reportedly the result of fibrosis of the rectal tissue due to persistent ischemia caused by infection in an area of limited blood supply.
+One cause is infection by Salmonella enterica Intestinal Salmonellosis in Pigs Enteropathogenic salmonellae cause inflammation and necrosis of the small and large intestines, resulting in diarrhea.
+Infection with certain serotypes may be accompanied by generalized sepsis... read more serotype Typhimurium, which may manifest in an ulcerative proctitis that heals in such a manner that normal function is not restored.
+The stricture is reported to be the result of fibrosis of the rectal tissue due to persistent ischemia caused by infection in an area of limited blood supply.